 8. Expect a Static Wellness Portal to Be a Wellness Program

 Unfortunately, some employers believe that having an employee wellness website is the same as having a wellness program.
 They mistakenly assume that all their worksite needs to improve employee health and reduce health care costs is get their employees to go online.
-A wellness website is not a wellness program.
+In summary, a wellness website is not a wellness program.

 Many insurance carriers claim to have wellness programs for those companies they insure.
 More often then not, this program consists of a web portal with educational videos and articles about health and wellness.
 There’s nothing wrong with this web content.
 The problem lies in their inability to improve health.